thenaijagamer/Easybank-landing-page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page

----

 ### Screenshot

-[Include a screenshot of your project here] [Desktop](./img/Screenshot-desktop.png) [Mobile](./img/Screenshot-mobile.png)

----
+[Desktop](./img/Screenshot-desktop.png)
+[Mobile](./img/Screenshot-mobile.png)

 ### Links